ricardofdc/TVVS-Performance-Testing/README.md

 Locust is an easy to use, scriptable and scalable performance testing tool.

-You define the behaviour of your users in regular Python code, instead of being stuck in a UI or restrictive domain specific language.
+You define the behavior of your users in regular Python code, instead of being stuck in a UI or restrictive domain specific language.

 This makes Locust infinitely expandable and very developer friendly.